Frimkron/PHPCalFeed/README.md

 #### `rss`
 RSS 2.0 format - a standard news aggregation format compatible with many news readers and other applications.
-Note that to generate this output, the libxml and DOM extensions must be enabled for your server's PHP installation.
+Note that to generate this output, the [libxml][libxml ext] and [DOM][dom ext] extensions must be enabled for your server's PHP installation.

 #### `xml`
 XML format - a popular and widely supported data exchange format.
-Note that to generate this output, the libxml and DOM extensions must be enabled for your server's PHP installation.
+Note that to generate this output, the [libxml][libxml ext] and [DOM][dom ext] extensions must be enabled for your server's PHP installation.

 #### `json`
 JSON format - another popular, widely supported data exchange format.
-Note that to generate this output, the JSON and Multibyte String extensions must be enabled for your server's PHP installation.
+Note that to generate this output, the [JSON][json ext] and [Multibyte String][mbstring ext] extensions must be enabled for your server's PHP installation.

 #### `jsonp`
 JSON wrapped in a function call - suitable for fetching via Javascript.
 Use the `callback` parameter to specify the function name to use.
-Note that to generate this output, the JSON and Multibyte String extensions must be enabled for your server's PHP installation.
+Note that to generate this output, the [JSON][json ext] and [Multibyte String][mbstring ext] extensions must be enabled for your server's PHP installation.

 #### `html`
 HTML format (full) - a full webpage for users to view the event data directly in the browser.
-Note that to generate this output, the libxml and DOM extensions must be enabled for your server's PHP installation.
+Note that to generate this output, the [libxml][libxml ext] and [DOM][dom ext] extensions must be enabled for your server's PHP installation.

 #### `html-frag`
 HTML format (fragment) - just the HTML for the calendar itself, suitable for embedding in another page.
-Note that to generate this output, the libxml and DOM extensions must be enabled for your server's PHP installation.
+Note that to generate this output, the [libxml][libxml ext] and [DOM][dom ext] extensions must be enabled for your server's PHP installation.

 #### `html-button`
 HTML format (subscribe button) - just the HTML for the calendar subscribe button, suitable for embedding in anoter page.
-Note that to generate this output, the libxml and DOM extensions must be enabled for your server's PHP installation.
+Note that to generate this output, the [libxml][libxml ext] and [DOM][dom ext] extensions must be enabled for your server's PHP installation.

 #### `s-exp`
 S-Expression format - a data format used by the Lisp programming language.